coderextreme/jaminate/README.md

 More inforamation on the type of HTML later.
 I will create some examples
 =======================================================================================
-See below for information on taking the proprietary format to generate VRML Event chaining code
+See below for information on taking the proprietary format to generate VRML Event chaining code In folder: ./Jaminate/app/src/main/javascript
-In: ./Jaminate/app/src/main/javascript

 John.json -- Provide JSON data here.
 John.txt -- Input file in proprietary format takes.John.timers.txt -- Sample time sensors
-takes.John.txt -- generated event chaining codE
+takes.John.txt -- generated event chaining code
-takes.js -- Node.js code that takes John.json and produces takes.John.timer.txt and takes.John.txt (Or other characters specified in John.json
+takes.js -- Node.js code that takes John.json
+    and produces takes.John.timer.txt and takes.John.txt.
+    Or other characters specified in John.json.

 Later, I may provide Perl code to produce John.json from John.txt.
-Not all that information is needed for takes.js anymore, so new code could be writtein to do the same job.
+Not all that information is needed for takes.js anymore, so new code could be written to do the a lesser job.
+(Global booleans not needed)

 so typically, you would run